malavikasrini21/da6401_assignment3/attn_encoder_decoder/README.md

 ## 📁 Output Folder

-Each model saves its predictions in a **dedicated output folder**, structured as: predictions/
+Each model saves its predictions in a **dedicated output folder**, structured as: predictions_attn folder
-└── test_predictions.tsv # Contains predictions + correctness labels
+└── decoded_outputs.tsv # Contains Source + Ground Truth + predictions + correctness of labels

 ## To Execute

-python3 train_attn.py --dataset_path <path_to_the_dataset>
+##python3 train_attn.py --dataset_path <path_to_the_dataset>

-As the attention logic is implemented with the best sweep config of vanilla model the hyperparameters mentioned in the report are mentioned under default config
+As the attention logic is implemented with the best sweep config of vanilla model the hyperparameters mentioned in the report are mentioned under default config.